MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ## Roles

 Roles set the permissions context in which a request should be executed.
-For each entity defined in the runtime config, you can define a set of roles and associated permissions which determine how the entity can be accessed in both the REST and GraphQL endpoints.
+For each entity defined in the runtime config, you can define a set of roles and associated permissions that determine how the entity can be accessed in both the REST and GraphQL endpoints.

 Data API builder evaluates requests in the context of a single role:
 - `anonymous` when no access token is presented.
 - `authenticated` when a valid access token is presented.
 - `<CUSTOM_USER_ROLE>` when a valid access token is presented *and* the `X-MS-API-ROLE` HTTP header is included specifying a user role that is also included in the access token's `roles` claim.

-Roles are **not** additive which means that a user who is a member of both `Role1` and `Role2` does not inherit the permissions associated with both roles.
+Roles are **not** additive, which means that a user who is a member of both `Role1` and `Role2` does not inherit the permissions associated with both roles.

 ### System roles

 System roles are built-in roles recognized by Data API builder.
-A system role will be auto-assigned to a requestor regardless of the requestor's role membership denoted in their access tokens.
+A system role is auto-assigned to a requestor regardless of the requestor's role membership denoted in their access tokens.
 There are two system roles: `anonymous` and `authenticated`.

 #### Anonymous system role